MarkPearlCoZa/manager_readme/README.md

 If you feel we haven't had a one-on-one in a while and you would like one feel free to pop one in my calendar.

+At the end of the day one-on-ones are about building relationships on a level beyond simply “what’s going on with your work today”.
+I’m here to support you and your growth, it’s up to you to let me know how best I can do that.

 # My North Star Principles

 ## Transparency & Candor